Skip to Main Content

 1. The Library these states' statutes in print - NY, NJ, and CA. If you are looking for one of these states go to the state room (call numbers begin with KFC - KFT) or ask for help in finding this location.
 NY statutes are in the reading room (black "McKinney's" volumes).

-3. For the remaining states (not in print in the Library and has not adopted the UELMA), go to either Lexis, Westlaw, or the state’s website.
+2. For the remaining states (not in print in the Library ), go to either Lexis, Westlaw, or the state’s website.
 Check with your editors for your journal's policy on this.

 • Microfiche cabinets and Lexitriever are located in the periodicals room.